OPTIMOS – a practical ecosystem of secure identities for mobile services

 The OPTIMOS project aims to create a platform that relieves service providers of the difficult part while at the same time enabling hardware-supported security.
 Service providers can dock on via an interface to the so-called Trusted Service Management (TSM) platform which would then manage storage of the data in the respective hardware security element on the customer’s smartphone.

 The special features of OPTIMOS

-The OPTIMOS project, which will run until the end of 2020, is creating an infrastructure for mobile services that fully meets the criteria of an open and practical ecosystem:
+The OPTIMOS project, which ran until the end of 2020, created an infrastructure for mobile services that fully met the criteria of an open and practical ecosystem:

 - The OPTIMOS ecosystem is accessible to service providers and technology suppliers on a non-discriminatory basis

 - Customers can choose between as many service providers as possible